Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Functional-form approach

-Recall that we aim to solve the resource optimisation problem~\eqref{eq:max} by determining the server capacity $\boldsymbol c\in\mathbb N^L$ that maximises the objective function~\eqref{eq:OBJ}.
-We are unable to do so directly because the objective function~\eqref{eq:OBJ} must be evaluated via simulation.
-The costs $\boldsymbol \COST$ and rewards $\boldsymbol\REV$ are known constant vectors, and the external arrival rates $(\lambda_r,\,r\in\mathcal R)$ are independent of capacity and assumed to be known (or, alternatively, found from simulation).
-Recall that $p_{r,i}(\boldsymbol c)$ denotes the long-run proportion of class-$r$ customers blocked at the $i$-th station of their path $\psi_r$ (i.e., at station $l(r,i)$) as a function of the resource allocation $\boldsymbol c$.
+We aim to solve the resource optimisation problem~\eqref{eq:max} by determining the server capacity $\boldsymbol c\in\Ints_+^L$ that maximises objective function \eqref{eq:OBJ_1} or \eqref{eq:OBJ_2}.
+In most cases of interest, we are unable to do so directly because these objective functions must be evaluated via simulation.
+The costs $\boldsymbol \COST$, rewards $\boldsymbol\REV$ and external arrival rates $(\lambda_r)_{r\in\mathcal R}$ are assumed to be known constant vectors, with each $\lambda_r$ independent of the resource allocation $\boldsymbol c$.
+Recall that $p_{r,i}(\boldsymbol c)$ denotes the proportion of class-$r$ customers arriving at station $l(r,i)$ (i.e., $i$-th station of their path $\psi_r$) that are then lost at $l(r,i)$ as a function of $\boldsymbol c$.
 The function $p_{r,i}(\boldsymbol c)$ depends on the long-term behaviour of the underlying stochastic process and is not explicitly known in general.
-Given a capacity allocation $\boldsymbol c$, we denote by $\hat p_{r,i}(\boldsymbol c)$ an unbiased estimator for $p_{r,i}(\boldsymbol c)$ obtained from simulation.